 Mr. Mueller also served at the American Consulate General in Hong Kong in the 1980’s as Chief of the Economic Section and earlier on the team which negotiated the first US-PRC trade agreement.
 He was also Director of the Asia Society Hong Kong Center from 1996 to 1998, an educational non-profit organization building understanding among the peoples of Asia and the U.S. He has traveled widely throughout Asia and seen firsthand the transformation of China and other Asian countries.

 Mr. Mueller has served on several non-profit education boards of trustees, including a previous term on the CAIS board and Hong Kong International School.

 Mr. and Mrs. Mueller have two sons.
 Jonathan and family live in Colorado, and Eric and family live in San Francisco.
 The Muellers are proud grandparents of five young grandchildren, Jackson, Katherine, Clara, Allison, and Gillian.

-Sara serves on the Committee on Trustees and the Advancement Committee.
+Monique serves on the Audit and Risk Management Committee.

 Born in Taiwan, Peter Shiau moved to the US when his father was transferred while working for the Taiwan Foreign Service.
 After growing up in Los Angeles amid the glitz of Hollywood, he fled to Princeton University to pursue a degree in politics and economics.
 He moved back to LA regretfully working in the film business for two years before moving back to the East Coast to earn an MBA at the Wharton School of Business.